 Feeling forgetful? – How to turbocharge your memory

+The stress of the past year has seen many of us grapple with memory loss.
 But there is hope for those of us who do suffer from a less than razor-sharp memory.
 Our brains, like the rest of our bodies, require a large array of different nutrients to function well, so it makes sense that what you eat can affect your cognitive skills and your ability to remember.

 There are certain diets (such as the MIND diet) that have been developed specifically to help slow the loss of brain function as you age and protect against dementia.
 But there are also certain foods that, if eaten regularly, can have a similarly preventative effect.
 Lumity contains many of the nutrients that help prevent premature brain function decline, so is the perfect partner to a healthy diet to ensure your brain is getting exactly what it needs to function to its fullest.